 As you get your holiday decorations out this year to put up, it is the perfect time to declutter and get rid of items you no longer need, want or cherish anymore.

 We're slowly, through the course of this year of challenges, going to declutter every area of our home (including stuff in storage) and these sometimes sentimamental items are no different.
-It can be tough, however, since we can have an emotional connection to some items, especially our Christmas decoration storage items.
+It can be tough, however, since we can have an emotional connection to some items, especially our Christmas items.

 You can check out my list of holiday and Christmas decluttering missions here for even more ideas.

 When decluttering really try to keep only the cream of the crop of your Christmas decorations, and ditch the stuff you don't love or even like very much.
 You don't have to cram every surface with decorations to show your Christmas spirit, and your storage area will thank you for it 11 months out of the year!